 In 1975, three of the original Embers from Stuart, Cecil Akers, Joe Owens, and Warren Rodgers, got back together, along with several other musicians from the area and started a band called ‘Crossfire’.
 Again, they played the local venues with the same basic songs they had played years back.
 As time went on Carlton Wilkes, a Bassett native and original member of ‘The Embers’ , ‘Little Stevie and the Upsetters’, and ‘Gene and the Teenbeats’, moved back to the area and rejoined the band.
 ‘Crossfire’ changed its name to ‘Sunset Drive’ in the late-80’s and went through many personnel changes.
 The new name came from the name of the street in Stuart, VA where Cecil Akers lives and in whose basement the group rehearsed for many years.
 Although most of the members maintained regular jobs in addition to the band, Sunset Drive traveled extensively, playing venues in Virginia and the adjoining states, including six consecutive New Year’s Eve Galas’ at the prestigious Greenbrier Hotel in White Sulphur Springs, West Virginia.

-Since 1999, Sunset Drive has been performing as the backup band for
+1999 to 2014, Sunset Drive has been performing as the backup band for

 Percy Sledge, the hit maker of the ’60’s soul era with his number one hit ‘When A Man Loves A Woman’.
 For these concerts two backup singers were added,

 Holly Williams and Terri Birkett of Stuart.
 In addition to many Virginia dates, Sunset Drive has performed with Percy Sledge in Maryland, Texas, Florida, South Carolina, North Carolina, Tennessee, West Virginia,